Docker Networking

 docker inspect mynetwork2

-Now we can get the IP Address of containers of both the networks, using the 'docker inspect' command
+Now we get the IP Addresses of the containers of both the networks, by using the 'docker inspect' command, ready for the final goal testing that is communication between the container in mynetwork1 to container in the mynetwork2 using ping command.

 docker exec -it con1 sh